GLUA-UA/meals-ua/README.md

 #### Usage:

-Just navigate to the dirctory and run:
+Just navigate to the directory and run:
 ```
 python3 ementas@ua.py
 ```